hlavacs/ViennaGameJobSystem/README.md

 # Vienna Game Engine Job System
 The Vienna Game Engine Job System (VGJS) is a C++20 library for parallelizing arbitrary tasks, as for example are typically found in game engines.
 It was designed and implemented by Prof. Helmut Hlavacs from the University of Vienna, Faculty of Computer Science.
 Important features are:
 * Supports C++20 (coroutines, concepts, polymorphic allocators and memory resources, ...)
-* Can be run with coroutines (better convenience), without (better performance), or a mixture
+* Can be run with coroutines (better convenience), with C++ functions (better performance), or both
+* Use coroutines as fibers to improve on performance
 * Enables a data oriented, data parallel paradigm
 * Intended as partner project of the Vienna Vulkan Engine (https://github.com/hlavacs/ViennaVulkanEngine) implementing a game engine using the VGJS